It's better to talk

 At Call Wiser, we work with a number of kit car insurance specialists so that we can find the best quote for you.
 We have access to a number of introductory offers to keep prices down and can also help you calculate your excess so that you pay as little as possible.
 Based in Andover, Hampshire, our team of insurance advisors is waiting to take your call.
 Speak to someone today by calling 0333 003 3270.

-All new policies with Call Wiser come with free claims and legal assistance, breakdown cover, handbag and wallet, helmet cover and mobile phone cover too.
+All new policies with Call Wiser come with free claim assistance, breakdown cover, handbag and wallet, helmet cover and mobile phone cover too.

 In addition to fire, flood and theft, kit cars come with specialist cover including: